DonaldKBrown/KB-madlibs/README.md

     - Keys must contain only letters, numbers, and underscores and must start with a letter.
   - Body
 - Sections must be separated by the string `###~~~###`
-- Body cannot contain any malicious HTML/Javascript.
-I'll check through each submission before a pull request is approved.
 - Content cannot be overly offensive.
 I'm pretty lenient, but just keep in mind that kids/teenagers/your grandmother might be reading it.

 Example Lib: